Key Takeaways

 Frequently asked questions

 Digital intake reduces no-shows by embedding appointment confirmation and deposit collection into the pre-visit flow.
 When a patient has completed a form, paid a deposit, and received a reminder sequence, they are more committed to attending.
-On the admin side, completed forms arrive in the patient record automatically, removing the manual entry that typically costs reception staff 5-10 minutes per new patient.
+On the admin side, completed forms arrive in the patient record automatically, removing the manual entry that typically costs reception staff several minutes per new patient.